hauchel/duco/README.md

 The human machine interface exudes the charm of the early 80s of the last century, UPN is used: possibly digits then command.
 Commands are only one letter, of course upper and lower case are important.
 A command is executed immediately, no CR required.
 Due to the limited ressources there is no online help available.

-Communication with ESP either via Serial 115200 with a terminal program (i use TeraTerm), or via webREPL, a terminal in a browser connected to a given port, this is part of MicroPython.
+Communication with ESP either via Serial 115200 with a terminal program (i use TeraTerm), or via webREPL, a terminal in a browser connected via WLAN, this is part of MicroPython.

 Communication with MiniPro via I2C or Serial, both understand the same commands.
 As talking I2C is quite difficult, use terminal program with 38400.
 This is only required for flashing the MiniPro or development/debugging.